shaisachs/origin-of-sadness/invention-of-sadness.md

 "Of course.
 But she had her song for walking through the woods, and she had her backpack, and a map.
 She made plenty of peanut butter sandwiches, and packed a bottle of water.
 And as she hiked through the forest, Stephie sang and sang, which made the journey go quickly."

 "What a good idea.
-Stephie sounds like quite a clever little girl."
+She sounds like quite a clever little girl."

 Sophie shrugged.
 She had just about finished putting the last few leaves into the paper bag, and at the bottom of the pile she had found an acorn, a perfectly formed little nut, and had decided to try to prise off the cap with her fingernail.